jameswagner/coolcache/README.md

 `COOLCACHE_HOST` and `COOLCACHE_PORT` environment variables should be set.

 eg to set a variable
-`coolcache --host localhost --port 6379 SET foo bar` or if the environment variables are already set:
+`coolcache-cli --host localhost --port 6379 SET foo bar` or if the environment variables are already set:
-`coolcache SET foo bar`
+`coolcache-cli SET foo bar`

 to open a shell, enter `coolcache` without any command (only the `--port` and `--host` if the environment variables are not set)